 Many business documents and basic contracts can be found online and can be completed without the need for an attorney (and attorney fees).
 The more complicated the transaction, the more likely you will want to involve an attorney.
 While a contract may be between the two parties, it is still bound by laws of the jurisdiction under which the contract is being made.
 Some business owners elect to use a lawyer on an “as-needed” basis.
 They utilize their business attorneys as “legal coaches” wherein the business owner completes documents and contracts and then requests their attorney review the documents and provide feedback.

-If you believe you need to talk to an attorney regarding the setup of a business, business litigation, contract formation or litigation, or any other commercial or corporate law needs, contact our office at 330-922-4491 or through our contact page to schedule a free, initial consultation.
+If you believe you need to talk to an attorney regarding the setup of a business, business litigation, contract formation or litigation, or any other commercial or corporate law needs, contact our office at 330-922-4491 or through our contact page to schedule an initial consultation.